 - I like that I can connect to a VPN almost anywhere in the world.
 Chris has experimented with connecting in the UK.
 Then he can see what is on the BBC that is not available in Colorado.

 - There are times when the VPN seems to slow things down, especially on my phone and tablet.
 When that happens, I disconnect and then reconnect to my WiFi and that seems to help.

 - There have been times when I cannot send email from my phone when connected to the VPN.
 We’re still trying to figure out what that happens.
 In the meantime, I turn off the VPN, send the email, and then reconnect.

 Are you trialing VPN?
 What are your impressions?
 Please let me know in the comments below!

 Chris Eddy of Geek For Hire, Inc. has been providing computer service to families and small businesses with Mac’s and PCs for the past fifteen years.
 His company is highly rated by both the BBB (Better Business Bureau) and by Angie’s List.
 You can find more on our website, or give us a call 303-618-0154.
 Geek For Hire, Inc. provides onsite service (Tier 3) to the Denver / Boulder / Front Range area as well as remote service throughout North America.

 We’ve been using Amazon Prime for the past few years.
 We like the free 2-3 day shipping and the online streaming.
 I haven’t tried the Kindle lending library yet.
 I’ll try that next!
-Prime is normally $99/year, but you can try it for 30 day for free by clicking on this link: Try Amazon Prime 30-Day Free Trial (Any links to products or services in this post may be affiliate links.
+Prime is normally $119/year ($59 for students!), but you can try it for 30 day for free by clicking on this link: Try Amazon Prime 30-Day Free Trial (Any links to products or services in this post may be affiliate links.
 If they are, we may receive a small commission when you click on it.
 Rest assured, your price will be the same!)
 If you’d like to receive our newsletters in your email, please click here.